lowerbarriers/finished-starter/_posts/2009-01-05-week-2-encyclopedia-by-letters.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Week 2 — Encyclopedia by Letters
-tags: — 52for2009 — encyclopedia — great depression
+tags: [52for2009, encyclopedia, great depression]
-layout: post
 ---

 This week I'm reading an entry from each letter of the alphabet (26 entries if you're keeping score) from a different Encyclopedia every day.